Non-Employee Travel and Related Expenses

 - Airline Club memberships

-- Airline upgrade certificates or purchases of upgrades
+- Airline upgrade certificates or purchase of upgrades

 - Internet access on board an aircraft